lasersonlab/epiphip/README.md

 # epiphip
-epitope predictor trained on phip-seq
+collection of notebooks exploring epitope prediction using phip-seq